hamzarehman033/ValidatorPK/README.md

 ---

+### Using with Reactive Forms

+To use `lib-validatorPK` with Reactive Forms:

+1. **Set Up a Reactive Form**: Create a `FormGroup` and define a `FormControl` for the field where `lib-validatorPK` will be used.

+2. **Bind `FormControl`**: Use the `formControlName` directive to bind the `FormControl` to the `lib-validatorPK` component.

+3. **Validation Integration**: The component integrates seamlessly with Angular's reactive validation.
+Ensure the `FormControl` has appropriate validators to handle additional custom validation logic if needed.

+4. **Access Form Values and State**: Use the form or control instance (`form.get('controlName')`) to access values, check validity, and display error messages dynamically.

+This allows `lib-validatorPK` to work smoothly within Reactive Forms without additional configurations.

+---

 ### Adding Custom Classes

 You can pass custom classes from the parent component for styling the input field.
 Additionally, a default `invalid` class is applied when the input is invalid.